 Add tinned tomatoes in a large bowl and with your clean hands, squeeze the tomatoes so that they break up into small pieces.
 Add salt, olive oil and tear in the basil leaves.

 Let it marinate for 30 minutes so the flavours all develop together and it’s ready to use!

 Tips for easy Protein Pizza

-- The same rule as kneading any dough, if it's too sticky or wet, add a little more flour as needed.
+- When kneading, if the dough is too sticky or wet, add a little more flour as needed.
 I've noticed, different brands of Greek yogurt result in different dough textures so just slowly add more flour as required

 - Before rolling the dough, ensure to sprinkle some flour to the table and the dough ball.
 Flip it around during the rolling process to ensure you achieve a thin level base

 - The pizza base should be approximately 32cm in diameter.
 If the base isn’t rolled out thin enough, it will be too thick once cooked as it will rise